MichaelFish199/AntColonyOptimization-HyperparameterSearch/README.md

 This repository contains:
 - HyperpameterSearch.jpynb for searching hyperparameters
-- Testing.jpynb for testing parameters
+- Test.jpynb for testing parameters
 - Results from 120 trials in ReadMe.md

 # Results